 IOSS uncertainty requires planning

-The Import One-Stop Shop currently simplifies VAT collection for shipments under €150.
-When the €150 threshold disappears, IOSS applicability becomes unclear.
+The Import One-Stop Shop currently simplifies VAT collection for eligible shipments under €150, and IOSS-registered sellers are the primary target of the €3 customs duty.
+As the €150 threshold disappears, how IOSS will be scoped and applied to these shipments becomes unclear.

-What retailers must do before July 1
+Checklist: What retailers must do before July 1st

-• Model landed costs under multiple scenarios.
-Calculate fee impact assuming per-parcel assessment, per-HS-code assessment, and mixed implementation.
+Model landed costs under multiple scenarios.

-• Review IOSS registration strategy.
-Assess whether current IOSS processes will remain valid after July 1.
+- Review IOSS registration strategy.
+Assess whether current IOSS processes will remain valid after July 1, and identify what reconfiguration may be required as the €150 threshold disappears.

-The €3 customs fee is not the final state.
-It is a temporary measure until the EU Customs Data Hub becomes operational in 2028.
-Systems built now should anticipate evolution rather than assuming stability.
+Building flexible systems now that can accommodate multiple outcomes costs more than waiting, but it reduces the risk of compressing implementation windows when final guidance arrives in May or June.
+The €3 customs duty is not the final state.
+It is a temporary measure until the EU Customs Data Hub is expected to become operational around 2028, at which point standard EU tariff rates will replace the flat fee entirely.
+Systems built now should anticipate evolution rather than assume stability.

 When does the €3 EU customs fee take effect?